Western Libya clashes (2016–2018): 2016–17

 The fighting spread to other areas of Tripoli on 14 March.
 Tripoli Revolutionaries’ Brigade attacked and besieged the Rixos compound, the location of GNC and Salvation Government, in Bab Bin Ghashir district during the night after a night of fighting on 15 May.
 The Pro-GNA forces had recaptured the Guest Palace complex as well as the Rixos hotel.
 The office of the Al-Nabaa channel loyal to GNC was attacked by unknown gunmen and was burnt down in the clashes.
 The channel was taken off-air while Khalifa Al-Ghawil was also reported by one of his aides to have been injured in the clashes.
 A ceasefire agreement was later signed by GNA members, elders and councils of Misrata and Tripoli, Tripoli High Council for reconciliation and a number of brigades’ commanders from Tripoli, Souq al Jum'aa and Misrata during a meeting at Abu Sittal Naval Base.
 The agreement called for withdrawal of all armed groups from Tripoli in 30 days.
 The ceasefire was however rejected by both Tripoli Revolutionaries' Brigade as well as the Abu Sleem Central Security Force on 16 March while renewed clashes were reported.

 On 9 May, at least one person was killed and a number of others injured in Tripoli old town and around Musheer marketplace when two rival local militias clashed.

-As of 26 May, at least 52 UN-backed Government of National Accord (GNA) fighters had been killed (at least 17 executed) and many others wounded in heavy clashes with rival militiamen in Abu Salim, Hai Damscus, Al-Eddine, Hai Akhwakh, Salahedeen and Qasr Bin Ghashir districts, according to a GNA official.
+As of 26 May, at least 52 UN-backed Government of National Accord (GNA) fighters had been killed (at least 17 executed) and many others wounded in heavy clashes with rival militiamen in Abu Salim, Hai Damascus, Al-Eddine, Hai Akhwakh, Salahedeen and Qasr Bin Ghashir districts, according to a GNA official.
 The Tripoli Revolutionaries Brigade attacked the Hadba prison and clashed with the Security Department Forces led by Khaled Al-Sharif, killing at least two guards.
 The Al-Sharif-led forces pulled out.
 TRB seized the prison and demolished Al-Sharif's house.
 The Presidency Council-backed Ministry of Interior meanwhile stated that all prisoners had been transferred, including Saadi Qaddafi and former intelligence chief Abdullah Senussi.

 On 28 May, the 7th Brigade of the Presidential Guard (Al-Kani brigade) from Tarhuna, took over the Tripoli International Airport as a neutral side after Misratan militias loyal to Khalifa Ghwell withdrew from there following two days of heavy clashes.
 TRB's commander Haithem Tajouri rejected the takeover and demanded Kani Brigade to withdraw immediately.
 Presidential Guard under command of GNA took control of the airport from Kani militia later.
 This marked the first time in three years that the airport had been controlled by a force loyal to the internationally recognized government.
 By the next day, the city of Tripoli was fully under control of pro-GNA forces, with all pro-GNC forces withdrawing as a result of clashes with pro-GNA forces.